-This Safety Plan and strategies included are indicative of the community effort here at Central, including school administrators, teachers, staff, students, parents and community members.
-The plan effectively utilizes school and other community resources.
-It outlines an orderly and purposeful place where students and staff are free to learn and teach without the threat of physical and psychological harm.
+This Safety Plan and strategies included are indicative of the community effort here at Central Union High School, which includes school administrators, teachers, staff, students, parents and community members.
+The plan effectively utilizes school and other community resources to support our students.
+It outlines an orderly and purposeful place where students and staff are encouraged to learn and teach without the threat of physical and psychological harm.